 Each database in our collection contains a different group of periodicals.
 There is some overlap--some periodicals appear in more than one database--but there is no one place you can search to see everything at once.
 Therefore, it makes a big difference which database you choose.

 Keep in mind that you may need to use more than one database to find the best resources for your project.
+If you want to try searching all the databases at once (not-recommended for beginning users) the library's Discovery Search does have this functionality.

 Most databases contain some full-text articles and some citations and abstracts.
 If your result is not full-text in the database you're using, look for a link that says "check availability" or "article linker."
 In EBSCO databases, it looks like this: